 There is a lot of data flowing through the tree during a simulation – like shade, thickness, photosynthesis and vigor.
 All of these are written to attributes, which you can use in things like materials, modifiers and geometry nodes.
 For instance use the thickness layer to tweak the bark material.
 Or transfer the photosynthesis layer over to the twig instances and use that in the twig materials to add fall colors.
 You can also displace points using the thickness paramater to tweak thickness after growing.
 Just a few out of many possibilities.

 Twigs are the youngest branches, the new growth.
 Unlike older branches, twigs are like small plants – featuring leaves, flowers and fruit.
 The complexity and diversity of twigs can best be modeled by hand.
 It makes no sense to try to mimic them with software.

 When building the tree mesh, The Grove adds tiny little triangles.
 The location and rotation of these triangles is used to instance twig models with geometry nodes.
 This method cuts memory usage to just one twig.

-Use Scale to Match Twig to match any size twig to any preset.
+Use Simulate > Scale to match any size twig to any preset.
 An average twig contains one or two years of growth and is around 30cm long.
 A preset is designed to match this size.
 But twig models can be any size you want, from a single leaf up to several years of growth.
 The way to match a different size twig is to simply scale the branch model up or down.
 This keeps your twigs at the same real-life scale.

 To learn more about twigs, including how to create your own, read Creating and using twigs.